resi-labs-ai/resi/docs/miner.md

 # Miner

-Miners scrape data from various DataSources and get rewarded based on how much valuable data they have (see the [Incentive Mechanism](../README.md#incentive-mechanism) for the full details).
-The incentive mechanism does not require a Miner to scrape from all DataSources, allowing Miners to specialize and choose exactly what kinds of data they want to scrape.
-However, Miners are scored, in part, based on the total amount of data they have, so Miners should make sure they are scraping sufficient amounts of data.
+Miners scrape real estate data from Zillow via RapidAPI and get rewarded based on how much valuable property data they have (see the [Incentive Mechanism](../README.md#incentive-mechanism) for the full details).
+The incentive mechanism focuses on property data quality, freshness, and coverage across different geographic areas and property types.
+Miners are scored based on the total amount of unique, valuable property data they collect.

-The Miner stores all scraped data in a local database.
+The Miner stores all scraped property data in a local database.

 # System Requirements